WHO IS A J-1 SCHOLAR?

 New J-1

-Initiate the J-1 request at least three (3) months before the scholar’s anticipated start date.
+The department initiates the J-1 request with IFSS at least three (3) months before the scholar’s anticipated start date.
 The timeline includes the department and IFSS processing time as well as the visa stamping process at a U.S. consulate and any potential delays.

 Extension